 Go paddleboarding in Deep Cove

-Deep Cove on the North Shore is regarded as one of the best places to go SUP as it boasts calm waters and beautiful scenery.
+Deep Cove on the North Shore is regarded as one of the best places to go SUP as this stunning 25km fjord boasts calm waters and beautiful scenery.

-You can rent your Stand Up Paddleboards, sea kayaks or surf skis from Deep Cove Canoe & Kayak Centre, while Lotus Land Tours offer a full experience complete with hotel pick-up, guided kayaking tour and delicious salmon beach barbecue.
+From April to October, there are lessons and tours available to join and you can rent your Stand Up Paddleboards, sea kayaks or surf skis from Deep Cove Canoe & Kayak Centre, while Lotus Land Tours offer a full experience complete with hotel pick-up, guided kayaking tour and a delicious salmon beach barbecue.

 Tourism Vancouver, adds, “Indian Arm, a 30-kilometre fjord that branches north from Burrard Inlet, is a paddle sports haven – easy enough for beginners, but spectacular enough to enthral experienced paddlers.